valdiman/PCB-Aerobic-Bioaugmentation-Study2/README.md

 Data
 --------

-SPME and PUF data for individual PCB4 and PCB19 can be found in IRO:XXX.
+SPME and PUF data for individual PCB4 and PCB19 can be found at https://doi.org/10.25820/data.007563.
 The file 06_Dataset_final_PCBmass.csv needs to be downloaded and saved in the Data folder of the project.